gopika-na/m2x-gear-s/README.md

 ###Documentation###
 A detailed documentation of all the available APIs supported by this library is available in the ``doc`` folder

 ###Acknowledgements###

+The credit of creating this library goes to Samsung and AT&T Services, Inc.

 This library was derived from the Javascript M2X API Client available at https://github.com/attm2x/m2x-javascript